mikrono/tModLoaderWiki_kr_ko/Contributing-Localization.md

 ## Add Translations
 Look for .lang files in the repository.
 They might be anywhere or non-existent.
 If you see a folder called Localization, they are probably in it.
 (If you search for `filename:.lang` you can quickly search the mod for files with `.lang` in the filename.
 Unfortunately, you need to do this search on the original repository since GitHub doesn't support searching on Forks currently.)
 By the way, `.lang` is the file extension used by tModLoader for translation files.
 You can open `.lang` files in any text editor, but we will be doing our work directly on GitHub for the convenience of this tutorial.

 If you find .lang files, great, just click on it to open it in your browser, then click the edit button on the top right.
 ![](https://i.imgur.com/FoPruy5.png)

 If you do not find a .lang file for the language you are localizing to, we will need to create a new file.
 The file name needs to be exact.
-The filenames are as follows: English ("en-US.lang"), German ("de-DE.lang"), Italian ("it-IT.lang"), French ("fr-FR"), Spanish ("es-ES"), Russian ("ru-RU.lang"), Chinese ("zh-Hans.lang"), Portuguese ("pt-BR.lang"), and Polish ("pl-PL.lang").
+The filenames are as follows: English ("en-US.lang"), German ("de-DE.lang"), Italian ("it-IT.lang"), French ("fr-FR.lang"), Spanish ("es-ES.lang"), Russian ("ru-RU.lang"), Chinese ("zh-Hans.lang"), Portuguese ("pt-BR.lang"), and Polish ("pl-PL.lang").
 Below we see the process creating the file:

 ![](https://i.imgur.com/59DLyZy.png)
 ![](https://i.imgur.com/OAliVHo.png)